-Sometime went on and the twins father was out of the picture,and was showing alot of symptoms by then,Virginia,who was around 2 years old,had started having difficulties with speech,and muscle stiffness,balance,and anger tantrums,that just didnt seem right..And because of the stiffness and muscle spasms the doctor desided,to test her for Rhuematoid Arthritis,Cause it ran in my family.
+Sometime went on and the twins father was out of the picture,and was showing a lot of symptoms by then Virginia who was around 2 years old, had started having difficulties with speech,and muscle stiffness,balance,and anger tantrums,that just didn’t seem right..And because of the stiffness and muscle spasms the doctor decided,to test her for Rheumatoid Arthritis because it ran in my family.

 Virginia Loves Cats Especially Her Kitty Cuddles Being A Princess Pennies and Especially Angels

 I would like to thank you Jacey for giving me a reason to write this story, and being able to share my little girl”s story with everyone.

 We got results from Virginia’s MRI, the MRI was ordered at that time to see if any changes appeared from jhd..At the follow up appointment he of course talks with Virginia, asking her how she has been feeling etc. He then says he would like to talk about her results, he reported that there has been no change as far as the jhd..(which we know that don’t always show)!!
 However he would like to order another MRI??!!
 He then asked Virginia if he could talk to me and if she would wait with a nurse..He then explained to me that the MRI was showing a abnormality on her pituitary, part of the brain.
 This news has hit us all very hard.
 We watch Virginia change so much already due to jhd, that even she knows.
 She has watched videos of herself from several years ago, and cries!!
 She cries cause she sees how different she is and what this dang disease has stole from her in looks, and even character!!
 Now she has to go through this, yet another challenge , it’s not fair!!!
 I’m mad as heck, not only is gin going through this , she has sisters and a brother who watch everyday!!